 What are we doing?

-While there is research available around young people and gambling, it is important to ensure that Tasmanian-specific views and needs are considered.
-This is why we are seeking local perspectives.
+While there is local and international research available around young people and gambling, this report is an important step in making sure that Tasmanian-specific views and needs are considered.

 Along with relevant research and programs in other states and territories, this consultation will be used to develop future campaigns and resources in the young people and gambling space.
-And importantly, it will ensure young voices are being heard and directly contribute to what is produced.
+And importantly, young voices will directly contribute to what is developed and inform the ways government will engage with young Tasmanians on gambling issues.

 What do other States and Territories do?